 We recently represented an Appellant at the First Tier Tribunal and successfully argued that the home office decision to refuse his asylum claim was not in accordance with the law as it was made on the basis of a substantive asylum interview conducted under the Detained Fast Track Process.

-Ensure that you have the documentation that proves you qualify for your chosen immigration process
+We will ensure that you have the correct documentation that proves you fulfil all the requirements of the immigration rules.

 Put simply, our immigration solicitors will hold your hands throughout the process,